 I am passionate about therapy.
 At its core it is an artistic endeavor - collaborative, poetic, and profound.
 It is a communication built on trust, kindness, and humanity.
 It is intuitive, visceral, and soulfully grounded.
 It is a gestural dance, spoken word, comic riff, performance art adventure.
 It is what I am here to do.

 So here I am.
 Ready to work.

 I will rally when the chips are down, I will cheer at every triumph, and hold the space when only quiet will do.

 “Out beyond ideas of wrongdoing and rightdoing, there is a field.
 I’ll meet you there.” - Rumi

 I invite you to call (818) 599-2522

-Randé Dorn is a graduate of Pepperdine University's Graduate School in Clinical Psychology and is registered with the BBS as an Associate in Marriage and Family Therapy (#IMF97982).
-Randé is supervised by Brian Carlson, Dr. Gary Pearle, and Lance Tango.
+Randé Dorn is a graduate of Pepperdine University's Graduate School in Clinical Psychology and is registered with the BBS as a licensed Marriage and Family Therapist 111746.